Manuela Ósk Harðardóttir

 Manuela Ósk Harðardóttir (born 29 August 1983) is an Icelandic beauty queen and a model.
 She was crowned Miss Reykjavik and Miss Iceland in 2002.
 She represented her country in Miss Scandinavia and was 1st runner-up.
 She also went to compete in Miss Universe 2003 in Panama City.
 She was hospitalized two days before the pageant, due to dehydration, and could not compete.

-Manuela married footballer Grétar Rafn Steinsson on 27 November 2007 in Alkmaar, Netherlands and they renewed their vows in 2009 in Reykjavik, Iceland.
-They got divorced in 2011.
+Manuela married footballer Grétar Rafn Steinsson on 27 November 2007 in Alkmaar, Netherlands.
+They divorced in 2011.